OpenCyphal/pycyphal/docs/pages/demo.rst

 The language comes with a user-friendly syntax for managing Cyphal registers.
 Those familiar with ROS may find it somewhat similar to *roslaunch*.

-The following orchestration file (orc-file) ``launch.orc.yaml`` does this:

-- Compiles two DSDL namespaces: the standard ``uavcan`` and the custom ``sirius_cyber_corp``.
-  If they are already compiled, this step is skipped.

-- When compilation is done, the two applications are launched.
-  Be sure to stop the first script if it is still running!

-- Aside from the applications, a couple of diagnostic processes are started as well.
+The following orchestration file (orc-file) ``launch.orc.yaml`` launches the two applications (be sure to stop the first script if it is still running!) along with a couple of diagnostic processes that monitor the network.
-  A setpoint publisher will command the thermostat to drive the plant to the specified temperature.
+A setpoint publisher that will command the thermostat to drive the plant to the specified temperature is also started.

 The orchestrator runs everything concurrently, but *join statements* are used to enforce sequential execution as needed.
 The first process to fail (that is, exit with a non-zero code) will bring down the entire *composition*.